 Tourism is a blessing to Hone and Judy - he brought them prosperity.
 Now, finally, they have earned enough for the house remodeling.
 His wife Judy can not wait.

 Hone shakes his head when I tell him that there are people in Berlin who demonstrate against tourists: "Fighting tourism means fighting money," says Hone.
-He did not even have enough money to start his small business marketing in the tourism industry.
+At the beginning, he didn't even have enough money in the tourism industry to do marketing for his small business.

-But then the New Zealand Tourist Office discovered the Maori as a unique feature of the country - and Hone got orders.
-First, he had therefore come up with a Maori group, for example, on cruise ships the Haka, the traditional ritual dance Maori performed.
-But that was soon too artificial for him, too fake: "I'm an original, not a show pony," he confidently says.
+But then the New Zealand Tourist Office discovered the Maori as a unique selling point of the country - and Hone received orders.
+First he performed with a Maori group, who performed the haka, the traditional Maori ritual dance, on cruise ships.
+But that was soon too artificial for him, too fake: “I'm an original, not a show pony”, he says confidently.

 A motor at canoe for the tourists

 Today, Hone and his tribe offer canoe tours for tourists on the Waitangi River.
-More than just paddling: Before every tour, the gods of water, wind and wood are called.
-Because even the canoes, the Waka, have a long tradition with the Maori and tell stories.
+More than just paddling: before each tour, the gods of water, wind and wood are invoked.
+Because the canoes, the waka, have a long tradition with the Maori and tell stories.

 With just such canoes, the ancestors were rowed from Hawaii to New Zealand - a nautical masterpiece, so to speak.
 Its nine canoes were made by the tribe itself - and has largely followed the traditional design.
 However, the modern canoes are made of fiberglass.

-Hone has just bought an engine for his canoe - "if the tourists get tired".
-And he did not even mention his basil skirts today.
-"Too cold," he says.
+Hone has just bought a motor for his canoe - "if the tourists get tired".
+And he didn't start his bast skirt today either.
+"Too cold" as he says.

 Little mishaps on historical ground

-I accompany him on a tour with girls from an elite girls' school in Auckland.
+I accompany him on a tour with students from an elite girls' school in Auckland.
 Contrasts could hardly be greater.
-And while Hone tells us, by James Cook, the 1769 is the first European Bay of Iceland visited and gave her the name, the early European settlement and the Treaty of Waitangi, which 1840 was signed here - in the euphoria of his lecture he throws his car key into the water.
+And while Hone tells us about James Cook, who was the first European to visit the Bay of Island and gave it its name, about the early European settlement and the Waitangi Treaty, which was signed here in 1769 - he throws his euphoria into it Lecture bowed his car key into the water.

 And of course he does not find it again.
 Now he has to borrow a cell phone from the teacher to call his wife, so she can give him the replacement key.
 We can not make it to Hararu Falls today.
 But the girls still had fun.